Ayush2049/koinX_internship_projet/README.md

 # KoinX Tax Loss Harvesting

-A modern React + TypeScript implementation of the KoinX Tax Loss Harvesting dashboard.

 The application allows users to review crypto holdings, select assets for tax-loss harvesting, compare capital gains before and after harvesting, and interact with short-term and long-term gain sorting.

 ## 🚀 Live Project